Want to share your screen? See the person you're talking to? Contact us via digital library desk! We will be with you shortly.

 Monday-Friday

 You have finalised your article and are ready to submit it to a journal.
-How does this work exactly and what do you need to consider?
-Below, you find an overview of the most important steps and what to except during this process.
+Below, you find an overview of the most important steps and what to expect during this process.

 If your article is accepted by a journal, it will go through a review process.
-Several peers will read your article, suggest some revisions, and send you a detailed list of what needs changing.
-You then need to reply to each comment of the reviewers.
-Below, you find some suggestions for sentences to use in your reply.
+Several peers will read your article, suggest revisions, and provide a detailed list of what needs changing.
+Similar to the structure of a scientific article, most reviews follow the following format: